akshaybabloo/Ruby-on-rails-4-notes/README.md

 <img src="https://raw.githubusercontent.com/akshaybabloo/Ruby-on-rails-4-notes/master/images/many-2-many.jpg" width="300">

 A course has many students and vice versa.
-So there are two foreign key, they go in a third table called join table.
-This means a student can have more than one subject, that subject is called by its FK which is stored in an another table.
-In rails you can write it as
+So there are two foreign key, they go in a third table called join table, this means a student can have more than one subject, that subject is called by its FK which is stored in an another table.
+In rails, you can write it as
 ```Ruby
 Course has_and_belongs_to_many :students
 Student has_and_belongs_to_many :courses
 ```
-Also know as HABTM method.
+Also, know as HABTM method.